Björn Eriksson (civil servant)

+Early life

+Eriksson was born on 7 December 1945 Stockholm, Sweden, the son of CFO K-G Eriksson and his wife Aina (née From).
+He graduated from the Stockholm School of Economics in 1968.

 Career

-Eriksson was born in Stockholm, Sweden, the son of CFO K-G Eriksson and his wife Aina (née From).
-He graduated from the Stockholm School of Economics in 1968 and worked at Sparbankernas bank from 1968 to 1969.
+Eriksson worked at Sparbankernas bank from 1968 to 1969.
 He then served at the Ministry of Finance/Ministry of Budget, as desk officer from 1969 to 1976, director from 1977 to 1981 and budget director from 1981 to 1983.
 He was then the General Customs Director and Head of the Swedish Customs Service and the Swedish Coast Guard from 1983 to 1988.
 In 1988 Eriksson was appointed to the chair of the World Customs Organization.
 Eriksson served as the National Police Commissioner from 1988 to 1996 and chairman of the National Society for Road Safety from 1993.
 Eriksson was also vice president of Interpol from 1992 to 1994 and president from 1994 to 1996, after which he was appointed its first honorary president; he retains that title today.
 In 1996, Eriksson published Björnkramar with anecdotes from his time with the International Criminal Police Organization (Interpol).

 Eriksson served as Governor of Östergötland County from 1996 to 2009.
 As governor, he was voted Linköping resident of the year in 2005, and as the Östergötland resident of the year in 1998, in a poll organized by Radio Östergötland.
 Eriksson has been a driving force in efforts to establish a center for research on economic crime and supported the Tema genus and research on Bridget of Sweden.
 He has also supported Linköping University and was conferred with an honorary Doctor of Philosophy degree in the spring of 2006.
 During his time as county governor, Eriksson annually invited Östergötland residents to song and theater performances at Linköping Castle, where he participated as an actor sometimes alternating as a bun baking and coffee serving host.
 His wife Helena Eriksson was artistic director of the performances.
 The town of Rimforsa, Kinda Municipality has a street named after Eriksson.